brianriwukaho/my-first-gatsby-site/_data/blog/2021-06-20-effective-java-classes-and-interfaces-wip.md

 * Internals of the immutable objects can also be shared.
 * They make great building blocks for other objects.
 * The disadvantage is that a separate object is required for distinct values.
 In some cases it could create a performance problem.[](https://github.com/HugoMatilla/Effective-JAVA-Summary#15-minimize-mutability)

+### Summary

+* Classes should be immutable unless there is a very good reason to make them mutable
+* If a class cannot be made immutable, limit it's mutablility as much as possible
+* The natural inclination should be to declare every field **private final** unless there is a good reason to do otherwise
+* Constructors should create fully initialized objects with all of their invariants established